Find Trade Colleges

 $21,129 Avg Student Debt

-With a ranking of #8, The University of Tennessee - Chattanooga did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Chattanooga, Tennessee is the setting for this fairly large institution of higher learning.
-The public school handed out bachelor’s degrees to 2,039 students in 2021-2022.
+The University of Tennessee - Chattanooga did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in Chattanooga, Tennessee, the fairly large public school awarded 2,039 diplomas to qualifed bachelor’s degree students in 2021-2022.

-Students from Tennessee who attend UT Chattanooga full time pay an average of $9,848 in tuition and fees.
-Those students who come from outside the state pay an average of $25,966.
+In-state students pay an average of $9,848 in tuition and fees if they attend UT Chattanooga full time.
+If you are from out of state, expect to pay an average of $25,966.
 On average, bachelor’s degree students take out $21,129 in loans while pursuing their degree.
 Around 60% of those degree recipients were women.

 #9